This iron and wood Civil War city-ship was the first vessel to be sunk by an electrically detonated torpedo.

 Cairo continued her operations on the Mississippi River and its tributaries and was formally transferred to the Navy in October.
-On December 12th, 1862, while engaged in mine clearance activities on the Yazoo River, Mississippi, Cairo was sunk by a Confederate mine (or “torpedo”, as mines were then known).
-The Cairo was the first boat to be brought down by the new-fangled torpedo technology.
+On December 12th, 1862, while engaged in mine clearance activities on the Yazoo River, Mississippi, Cairo was sunk by an electrically detonated Confederate mine (or “torpedo”, as mines were then known).
+The Cairo was the first boat to be sunk by the new-fangled electrical torpedo technology.

 Her wreck was recovered in 1965, but was badly damaged during the salvage efforts when the lines being used to haul up the wreck sliced into the wooden hull.
 In the end the ship had to be split into three pieces and reconstructed later.
 Today the sturdily constructed ironclad is one of only four surviving ships of its kind, and can be visited under its tent enclosure at the Vicksburg National Military Park.